visionistStudios/eastergame/README.md

 Note: This game is a Work In Progress.
 There are currently 9 Easter Eggs, but we are adding more, so stay tuned!

+# Things to Know
+Saving:

+1: Open command console (Ctrl + Shift + J)

+2: Type `save()` and Enter

+3: Come back later on later (It is OK to close the window)

+4: Type `load()` in command console, and everything should be happy

+Note: A more integrated save system will be added in the near future.

+Release Date:

+Official release date will be April 21, 2019 (Easter 2019)

 # The All-Powerful Devs:
 Visionist - Lead Programmer / Lead Designer